glvi/json_parser/README.md

 And writing a JSON parser seemed like a good idea at the time.

 # Dependencies
-Mac
+Mac,
-Homebrew
+Homebrew,
-LLVM Clang
+LLVM Clang,
-GNU Bison
+GNU Bison,
-GNU Flex
+GNU Flex,
-GNU Make
+GNU Make.

 # Contents